 They have their small Old World lives like their parents and grandparents had.
 They drive tractors or wander around behind a flock of sheep.
 They’ve never spent a semester lecturing at the Sorbonne or painting portraits of Countesses in Florence.

+P.P.S.
 Foodies!
 Want to come to my house for some tripe stew and table wine?
-It’ll knock the pretentiousness right outta you!
+Or maybe some lentils with pig foot?
+It’ll knock the pretentiousness right outta ya, I promise.
 Let me know in the comments…